 The future of energy production and supply for the U.S. has become a pivotal focus of legal practice.
 To meet the growing demand from the legal community for guidance on key areas of transactions, regulatory compliance, and judicial perspectives, PLI is proud to present Energy Law and Practice 2022: Greening the U.S. Power Grid.

 This program, now in its second year and chaired by George “Chip” Cannon, Jr., will provide attendees with a comprehensive look into a legal and commercial framework for a low- or zero-carbon electric power grid in the U.S.

 Participants will gain invaluable instruction and enjoy unique networking opportunities at this illuminating in-person, all-day seminar featuring renowned industry leaders from multiple regions presenting on the market responses to these changing legal and regulatory requirements, legal and commercial trends in renewable development, the critical role of transmission infrastructure, trends in offshore wind development, regulatory and commercial developments for energy storage, and the role of carbon in greening the grid.

 What You Will Learn

-Prerequisites: Some legal background in energy regulation and market factors
+Prerequisites: Participants should have some legal background in energy regulation.

-Intended Audience: Investment advisors and legal practitioners in energy and energy production infrastructure fields, in-house counsel for energy providers (private, quasi-government, public), policy advisors, energy deal transaction attorneys, class-action and commercial litigation attorneys
+Intended Audience: Attorneys practicing in energy and infrastructure fields, in-house counsel for energy providers (private, quasi-government, public), and energy policy advisors

 Advanced Preparation: None